 “Our work with Schema App has delivered tangible results.
 In 2019 Schema App optimized more than 4 million pages over 7 websites, resulting in more than 400% net growth in rich results organic traffic.
 Schema App makes schema markup easy.” – Kathy Visser-May, Vice President, Global Digital Marketing, SAP

 2. Improve your “findability” online from understanding

 You probably don’t struggle to understand the message a webpage is trying to convey, but search engines and machines (such as Google, Yahoo, Alexa or Siri) can have difficulty understanding the context of a page.
 When you add schema markup to the webpage – tags that tell a search engine what your content is about – you can help the search engines (and other applications) better understand your content and display it in a useful, relevant way.
 Learn more about Schema Markup.

 Your opportunity to make a great first impression with a potential customer starts in the SERPs (Search Engine Results Page).
 Wouldn’t it be great to own that customer experience right from the beginning?
-Schema Markup gives you more control over the way your brand is represented.
-Being in control means you can define exactly how you want your brand content understood, easily test different strategies, and control where and how the Schema Markup is distributed to your websites.
+Structured data gives you more control over the way your brand is represented.
+Being in control means you can define exactly how you want your brand content understood, easily test different strategies, and control where and how the structured data is distributed to your websites.

-Today, 20% of searches are through voice, with estimations that it will hit “50% by 2020” (Source: ComScore).
-If you’ve optimized your site for organic search using Schema Markup, you’ve also optimized for voice assistants and Google will take care of speech recognition and NLU (or Natural-language understanding).
-This was recently announced at Google IO.
-Google stated that their motivation for schema markup was so that you could optimize content once and be optimized for voice and search.
+When you optimize your content for organic search using structured data, you’ve also optimized for voice assistants and Google will take care of speech recognition and NLU (or Natural-language understanding).
+This was announced at Google IO in 2019.
+Google stated that their motivation for structured data was so that you could optimize content once and be optimized for voice and search.

 Google Product Manager, Aylin Altiok, is quoted as saying,